 Frequently Asked Questions

 We receive so many good questions about what we do as animal caretakers that we thought we should include a Frequently Asked Questions page in our portion of the website.
-If you have a question you feel belongs here, please feel free to submit it to Sanctuary Director Wendy Spencer or post it on our FaceBook page.
+If you have a question you feel belongs here, please feel free to submit it to Director of Operations Wendy Spencer or post it on our FaceBook page.

 You may click on any of the questions below in order to go directly to the answer, or you can just scroll through all of the questions and answers at your leisure.
 Thanks for your interest in how Wolf Haven cares for the residents!